preloader

 If you haven’t started a Microcks instance yet, you can do so using the following command - maybe replacing 8585 by another port of your choice if this one is not free:

-$ docker run -p 8585:8080 -it --rm quay.io/microcks/microcks-uber:latest
+docker run -p 8585:8080 -it --rm quay.io/microcks/microcks-uber:latest

-Then, you’ll need to import the content our stateful-cart-openapi.yaml OpenAPI specification to follow-up explanations in next sections.
+Then, you’ll need to import the content our stateful-cart-openapi.yaml OpenAPI specification to follow-up explanations in the next sections.

 1. Concepts